-The available options depend on the type of assay and the selections made in the Reagent step:
+The options that are available depend on the type of assay and the selections that are made in the Reagent step.

 - Purification

 - Library Prep & Templating

 - Primary Analysis

 Advanced Command Line Arguments in the Primary Analysis section can only be adjusted when you click Enable customization.

 - Annotation

 - MSI (Microsatellite Instability)

 - CNV Finding

 - Fusions

 - Read Mapping

 - Variant Finding